akras14/alexkras.com/posts/meld-on-mac/post.md

 After some intense Googling, I came across this [AWESOME fork of Meld](https://github.com/yousseb/meld/releases/tag/osx-v1).
 It is Meld packaged with all of the dependencies into a regular **.dmg**.
 You can download it, install it, and it just works.

 <p class="note">
 Note: I am linking to release tagged osx-v1, there have been other releases since then.
-Some of them did not work for all users, but the latest release suppose to fix that.
+Some of them did not work for all users, but <a href="https://github.com/yousseb/meld/releases">the latest release</a> (OSX - 3.15.2) suppose to work.
 You might have to try a few release to find the one that works for you.
 The author of of that package posts his updates in the comments sometimes, so be on a lookout for that.
 If all fails I recommend using version osx-v1, since it seems to work for most users.
 </p>

 As I said earlier, Meld.dmg "just worked" for me, except that it didn't work in the command line, and that is where I need it the most.